 Keep in mind that utilization is per credit account (not cumulative across all accounts as many people assume).

 Example: Oscar has five credit cards.
 Each credit card has a $30k limit.
 Oscar spends $2k on each card.
 That makes his utilization low for each card.

 While you are a new attending physician with a solid credit history, you may also have a lower credit score because your student loans are maxed out (only because you haven’t started paying them).
 This example just explains why your utilization may be very high early in your career.

 Your goal is to keep utilization on individual accounts at 30%.

 On one card he put $5k (the card has a limit of $10k).

 Why does it look bad on the card with $5k?
-The answer is because he has spent half the credit available to him.
+The answer is that he has spent half the credit available to him.
 His utilization ratio is going up.

-The goal to keep your revolving credit below 30%.
-You never want to look over utilized.
+The goal is to keep your revolving credit below 30%.
+You never want to look over-utilized.
 Ask for a higher credit limit than you need, and charge an amount below 30% so that you are not penalized.

 What is a mortgage underwriter?

 Your lender wants to know what kind of risk they are taking when they offer you a home loan.
 Your mortgage underwriter is the person who determines your risk.